JaKafka/imn/README.md

-# imn
+# IMN
-My work done for IMN labs at AGH UST
+My work done for IMN (Engineering Numerical Methods) labs at AGH UST All labs completed in C/C++ or Fortran
+Plotting done with MATLAB and gnuplot